transloadit/uppy/website/src/docs/dropbox.md

 })
 ```

-You can create a Dropbox App at https://www.dropbox.com/developers/apps/create.
+You can create a Dropbox App on the [Dropbox Developers site](https://www.dropbox.com/developers/apps/create).

 Things to note:
 - Choose the "Dropbox API", not the business variant.